fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 </table>

 ## Tests
 Tests are essential for conditionals.
 As their name suggests, they test to see whether or not a condition is satisfied.
 If the condition is satisfied they return 0, while if the condition is unsatisfied they return 1.
 Square brackets (which are a bulletin, by-the-way), <code>[...]</code>, are used for tests, although double square brackets (<code>[[...]]</code>) can also be used for this purpose since Bash 2.02.
 The difference, from what I can tell, between single and double square brackets is that double square brackets allow one to perform more advanced tests than single square brackets.
-Single square brackets are also POSIX compliant and are found on all Unix shells.[6.
-Source: [Server Fault](http://serverfault.com/a/52050/298691)]
+Single square brackets are also POSIX compliant and are found on all Unix shells.[^6]
 ## Conditionals
 In Bash scripts conditionals use the output of a test and perform an action accordingly.
 Conditionals usually involve at least one of the following keywords: <code>case</code>, <code>if</code>, <code>else</code>, <code>elseif</code> and <code>fi</code>.
 ## Functions